monkjunior/goweb.learn/README.md

     - Request type in HTTP package have a method Context, every request have a context attach to it

 - alert can be only stick in one web request, try flash message instead if you want to display notice between redirects

+- We abstract the way we process images by using io.Reader.
+It is an interface then you can use it with many ways of implementation like local files, dropbox, and so on.